UMD Researchers Use Artificially Engineered Materials to Create Breakthrough for Sound Sensors

 Sound, or acoustic sensors, play important roles in a wide range of uses.
 From sonar navigation and detection to medical imaging for cancer and therapies, sensors are an important part of daily life.
 However, current sensors, like ultrasound for tumor detection or sensors monitoring a bridge's structural health, are limited in their ability to detect weak acoustic signals.
 These weak signals fall outside of most sensors' minimal detectable range, so extremely small tumors or fine damage in a bridge's foundation may go undetected.
 This year, sensor limitations also made international news as underwater sonar attempts failed in the deep waters of the Pacific to locate signs of missing Malaysian Airlines Flight 370.

-While researchers have explored using acoustic metamaterials for applications like invisible cloaking, sound isolators and acoustic absorbers, Yu's team is the first to show how metamaterials can alter sound waves to improve sensor detection.
+While researchers have explored using acoustic metamaterials for applications such as invisible cloaking, sound isolators and acoustic absorbers, Yu's team is the first to show how metamaterials can alter sound waves to improve sensor detection.

 The UMD team has created a new sensing platform that uses acoustic metamaterials—artificial materials specifically designed to manipulate sound waves—to enhance acoustic detection.
-The team created a metamaterials structure that could compress and amplify a sound wave before it reaches the sensor, so the sensor has a better chance of picking up the wave, or signal.
-In effect, the process 'concentrates' the sound wave into a range the sensor can detect.
-This new system allows a sensor to pick up weaker, or low volume, signals that previously would have been undetectable to current sensors.
+The team developed a metamaterials structure that would compress and amplify a sound wave before detection by a sensor.
+This compression and amplification process, in effect, 'concentrates' the sound wave into a range the sensor can detect.
+The system allows a sensor to pick up weaker, or low volume, signals that previously would have gone undetected.

 Metamaterial enhanced sound signal detection could advance sensor technologies in many applications, such as acoustic navigation, communication, surveillance, structural health monitoring and medical imaging.
 For example, improved medical imaging sensors could possibly detect tumors and cancerous growths at an earlier stage, while improved underwater sonar sensors could help locate objects from a greater distance or depth.